Human-Hummus/Flaarc/README.md

 you do, they're fairly easy to use.
 Does this mean you should use it?
 Probably not, at least not yet.
 As it is *very* much **alpha quality**, I wouldn't recommend it for anything remotely serious.
 As a fun thing to try?
 Sure.

+##  Using It From The CLI
+The basic syntax is as follows:
+(path to flaarc bin) -i (input file) -f (format) -o (output file)

+Please note that while the format and output files aren't required, as they default to "markdown" and "out.md" respectively, the input file **is** required.

+Some other options include:
+- -help / -h:	print help info-
+	frog:		Don't worry about it.

 ##  Italics & Bold.
 Italics can be defined with the text intended to be itallicized surounded by "//".
 For example, "//italic text//" makes "*italic text*"